How Need is Determined

 The EFC is calculated by considering the family's financial strength -- their income and assets.
 Other factors that are considered include the number of family members and the number of family members in college.
 Many variables are considered such as: family size, number of family members in college, age of older parent, savings, investments, income, and assets.

 At Grove City College students must demonstrate both financial need and academic achievement to qualify for need-based financial aid.
-Returning students ordinarily need to have earned a minimum cumulative QPA (CQPA) of at least 2.50.
-Returning students who demonstrate high need, as defined by the Financial Aid Office, may be eligible for awards if they have a minimum CQPA of at least 2.0 or better.
+Returning students must have earned a minimum cumulative QPA (CQPA) of at least 2.00 in order to qualify for need based financial aid.

 How to Apply